Which Plants Can I Grow In San Jose?

 Garden Tips For San Jose

-Your main concern for growing in San Jose is the heat, however, that shouldn't scare you in the slightest!
+Your main concern for growing gardens in San Jose is the heat, however, that shouldn't scare you in the slightest!
 While drought and extreme heat conditions can occur, San Jose also comes with the longest growing season anywhere in the country!
 Be sure to consult your local Farmer's Almanac or similar resource to stay up to date on your area's specific conditions and reinforce your growing plans.
 Mulching will help keep the soil cool and minimize water evaporation, and drip irrigation and shade cloth are great for keeping plants safe and healthy.
 Perform regular soil tests to ensure your conditions are right, and add fertilizer or compost as needed to renew soil conditions.

 When Should I Plant My Garden in San Jose?

-If you're growing in San Jose, you'll be able to reap the benefits of "second summer."
+If you're growing a garden in San Jose, you'll be able to reap the benefits of "second summer."
 This term means that you can grow plants year round here!
 Many fall crops that are commonly found in other zones will grow with ease during the winter season of this region.
 If you start summer crops indoors in January or February, replant when the weather is warmer.
 You can start a whole second round of seeds.
 You can't go wrong with two full summer harvests!

 Planting in Zone 9b & 10a